 Spider veins get their name due to their resemblance to a spider web, and they typically aren’t painful.
 But when we see them show up one day, they make you want to put away the shorts, sundresses, and swimsuits and cover up.
 That’s no way to live in sunny Glendale!

 Dr. Sammy Zakhary uses sclerotherapy to remove your spider veins.
-The procedures are quick and easy to take.

 What is Sclerotherapy?

 The most effective way to remove unsightly spider veins is through sclerotherapy treatment.
 This simple treatment isn’t exactly new — it was developed in the 1930s — but it remains the best method to erase your spider veins.
 Here’s how Dr. Zakhary does it.